dayjyun/job-board-api/README.md

 ## Description
-The Job Board API provides a platform for users to interact with job postings and businesses.
+The Job Board API provides a platform for users to interact with job listings and businesses.
 It offers a range of features to meet the needs of job seekers and businesses looking for employees.
 The API allows users to create accounts, log in and manage their profile information.
-Registered users can apply for jobs, create job openings and track their applications.
+Registered users can apply for jobs, create job listings and track their applications.
 Businesses can view applicants for their job listings and manage their business information.

 # Technologies